About Saint Kateri Tekakwitha

 Shunned and abused by relatives for her faith, Tekakwitha escaped to a cabin where she practiced austere mortifications and is said to have experienced union with God in prayer.
 Upon her death, a devotion to her started immediately among her people.
 Today many pilgrims visit her grave in Caughnawaga, Quebec where a monument to her memory was erected in 1884.
 Pope John Paul II beatified her June 22, 1980.

 Pope Benedict XVI canonized her on October 21, 2012.
-Her feast day is July 14.
+Her feast day in Canada is April 17; in the United States, it is July 14.